svenssonjoel/lispBM/doc/lbmref.md

 ### exit-ok

-The `exit-ok` function terminates the thread in a "successful" way and returnes a result specified by the programmer.
+The `exit-ok` function terminates the thread in a "successful" way and returns a result specified by the programmer.
 The form of an `exit-ok` expression is `(exit-ok value)`.
 If the process that calls `exit-ok` was created using `spawn-trap` a message of the form `(exit-ok tid value)` is be sent to the parent of this process.